wireapp/wire-server/docs/src/how-to/install/restund.rst

    ansible-playbook -i hosts.ini restund.yml -vv

-For information on setting up and using ansible-playbook to install Wire components, see :ref:`this page <ansible_vms>`.
+For information on setting up and using ansible-playbook to install Wire components, see :ref:`this page <ansible-vms>`.

 Private Subnets
 ---------------